Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Approach

+\textbf{Non-conflicting Insertion.} For all other non-conflicting methods, we append them directly to the test class.
+This modular addition supports test diversity and extensibility without disrupting the original structure.
 The integration process leverages standard AST-based static analysis tools to parse and manipulate the Java code structure safely and consistently.
 This automation ensures that the final test class is executable, maintainable, and free of duplicate or conflicting code.

 By decoupling method generation from class integration, our approach maintains modularity while aligning with practical software engineering workflows, where tests are often extended iteratively and merged across sessions or contributors.